Women in the MBA

-Please reach out if you need assistance (financial, guidance, or other) with preparing for the GMAT.
+Please contact us if you need assistance (financial, guidance, or other) with preparing for the GMAT.

 When is the right time to get an MBA?

 The short answer is: when it’s right for you.
 Our research shows that for women more than men, the timing of pursuing an MBA is a highly personal matter.
-Some of these decision points may be:
+Some of these decision points may be when you to:

-We recommend that you have at least 3 years of formal work experience.
-Having worked in a professional environment can immensely enhance your experience in classes because you have a valid frame of reference to which your learnings apply.
-However, there are exceptions to this 3 year recommendation–please contact us if you have questions about whether the time is right for you.
+We recommend that you have at least three years of formal work experience.
+Having worked in a professional environment can immensely enhance your experience in classes because you have a valid frame of reference to which your education is applied.
+However, there are exceptions to this three year recommendation—please contact us if you have questions about whether the time is right for you.

 What happens if I have a baby during the program?

-The BYU MBA is unique among top-rated MBAs given the number of moms and dads in the program.
-It varies year to year, but usually about a third to a half of MBA students are also parents.
+The BYU Marriott MBA program is unique among top-rated MBAs given the number of mothers and fathers in the program.
+Incoming classes vary year to year, but usually about a third to a half of MBA students are also parents.

-Several female students have give birth immediately prior to, during, or immediately after the program.
-The BYU MBA administration is committed to ensuring the success of women and mothers in the program and is able to work with students on an individual basis as needed for support and accommodations.
-If needed, students may be able to take a personal leave between years or extend their MBA for a third year to finish their required 64 credits.
+Several female students have given birth immediately prior to, during, or immediately after the program.
+Administration members from the BYU Marriott MBA program are committed to ensuring the success of women and mothers in the program and are willing to work with students and applicants on an individual basis as needed for support and accommodations.
+If needed, students may be able to take a personal leave between years or extend their MBA for a third year to finish their required sixty-four credits.

-Will I be heard and valued in the BYU MBA, both as a woman and as an individual?
+Will I be heard and valued in the BYU Marriott MBA program, both as a woman and as an individual?

-The BYU MBA is committed to diversity, inclusion, and equity and ensuring all students feel valued and respected.
+The BYU Marriott MBA program is committed to diversity, inclusion, equity, and ensuring all students feel valued and respected.
 BYU recognizes that gender inequalities still exist both in the business world and other settings, including business school, but is committed to making improvements.
-MBA professors, student leaders, and administration give great thought and action to ensuring the BYU MBA is a great place for women to pursue their MBA.
+Professors, student leaders, and administration give great thought and action to ensuring that the BYU Marriott MBA program is a great place for women to pursue their MBA.

-Firms that recruit in the BYU MBA are looking for strong female talent as they strive to develop diverse and inclusive teams and cultures and hire the best candidates overall.
+Firms that recruit from the BYU Marriott MBA program are looking for strong female talent as they strive to develop diverse and inclusive teams and cultures and hire the best candidates overall.
 There’s never been a better time to be a woman in business or in business school.

 If I’m interested, will I have time for dating while I’m in the program?

 While this is again a personal question, students ultimately have control over their time and experience in the MBA program.
 The MBA Singles Association provides many activities to support single students in connecting with others (both in and out of the program).
-While the first semester of the MBA is designed to be intensive in class load, recruiting, and other activities, there is greater flexibility in schedule for the other 3 semesters.
+While the first semester of the MBA is designed to be intensive in class load, recruiting, and other activities, there is greater flexibility in the schedule of the final three semesters.
 Many MBA students look back on their social relationships (friends, dating partners, and colleagues) as one of the best opportunities to emerge from the MBA.
 In true BYU fashion, the MBA usually sees at least one marriage between MBA students each year.

 What if I still have questions about the MBA?